‘We were standing on the windows’: Passenger recounts Amtrak train derailing in Missouri

 MENDON, Mo.
 (WDAF) — An Amtrak train derailed Monday afternoon, leaving three dead, dozens injured and even more temporarily stranded in a small Missouri town.

-She and her husband had been celebrating their 40th wedding anniversary with a trip to the Grand Canyon and were headed home to New Hampshire.
-The train, an Amtrak Southwest Chief, left Kansas City en route to Chicago earlier in the day Monday.
-In full, the Southwest Chief route runs from Los Angeles to Chicago.

-Couture said she never imagined their anniversary trip would end like this.
-She was in the dining car when she heard a loud noise.

-“We thought the car was just going to wobble a bit and then keep going — but then it stopped and turned on its side,” Couture told Nexstar’s WDAF Monday night.
+“We thought the car was just going to wobble a bit and then keep going — but then it stopped and turned on its side,” Couture told WDAF-TV Monday night.

 “The people on our left-hand side flew across and hit us, and then we were standing on the windows on the right-hand side of the car.”